Visual searches will carry the user experience to a whole new level: users can upload an image for search purposes and get more detailed results.

 - Lens Your Look has been released to get the cameras out of the planning phase. •

-• They have collaborated with Samsung to visually scan their newest smartphones and target to allow consumers to search their catalogue using their products in the real world.
+• They have collaborated with Samsung to visually scan their newest smartphones and target consumers to search their catalogue using their products in the real world.

 • Pinterest Shop That Looks, a feature that allows users to buy products from Pinterest companies, is completely automated so that, for example, you can purchase jeans in a photo.